calebmshafer/itwin-viewer-proxy/react-viewer/README.md

 ## Environment Variables

-Prior to running the app, add a valid iTwinId, iModelId, changeSetId for your user in the .env file:
+Prior to running the app, add a valid iTwinId, iModelId, changesetId for your user in the .env file:

 ```sh
 # ---- Test ids ----